GillianTrethewey/GillianTrethewey/README.md

 ### Thanks for visiting! &nbsp;

 I am a self-taught software engineer formally trained as a Civil engineer and mathematics specialist teacher.
-I'm currently working on my Masters of Data Science with Eastern U. Concurrently, I'm currently a Kickstart Coding Apprentice working on getting more complex projects into my portfolio, both Frontend and Backend.
+I'm currently working on my Masters of Data Science with Eastern U. Concurrently, I'm a Kickstart Coding Apprentice working on getting more complex projects into my portfolio, both Frontend and Backend.

 I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com